 Nemerever Vineyards was established in the heart of Oakville in 1997 by Bill and Ginger Nemerever.
 Both are from Boston (today they divide some of their time in the Napa Valley at their vineyard and between their home in Boston).
+Bill is a long time money manager and investment banker who has enjoyed a successful career in the world of finance.
 Their early exposure to the Napa Valley came when they lived in Mill Valley for several years in the 1970’s (Marin County).
 They would often drive up to Napa for wine tasting and to meet vintners.

 Several decades later they would rent homes in the valley for a month or two at a time – and discussed eventually owning a piece of Napa and retiring here.
 Ginger spotted an ad in the St. Helena Star (local newspaper) listing a property for sale in the heart of Oakville.
 They realized that land prices were not going down and decided to purchase a 10.1 acre piece of property just off of Oakville Cross Road.